 In 1952, Rosco’s next big record ‘No More Doggin!’ had a distinctive off-beat piano style that became known as ‘The Rosco Shuffle’, which became very influential in Jamaica through the seminal work of pianist Theophilus Beckford.
 A choppy rhythmic guitar, copying the piano figure, was a fundamental building block of Ska, Bluebeat and Reggae music, and Rosco’s work is much revered in the Caribbean.
 ‘No More Doggin!’ went to No.2 in the R&B charts and although Rosco didn’t have a string of major hits, he recorded a steady output in the 50s.
 Joining Sun Records in 1955, Rosco pounded out a series of rocking R&B tracks, and when he joined Vee-Jay in 1959 his first single for them got to No.2 again with ‘Just a Little Bit’, which also crossed over into the pop charts.

-Rosco and the Red Tops play some rocking R&B for the white folks, and what’s with the Rooster anyway?
+Rosco and the Red Tops play some rocking R&B for the white folks.

 LET’S GET HIGH